abeltranandrade/Finances-Visualized/README.md

 ### How to Install Using the Command Line:

 1. Have a version of R on your computer
-  - if you do not, go __________ to download
+  - if you do not, go [here](https://cran.r-project.org/) to download
 2. Clone this github repository onto your desired file path
-3. Navigate to the directory where your Shiny app's files are located using the cd command on a terminal
+3. Navigate to your Shiny app's directory using the `cd` command in the terminal.
 4. Once you're in the correct directory, start an R session by typing R and pressing Enter.
 5. Install the necessary shiny libraries
-  - use command install.packages("package") for each package dependency listed in the dependency list
+  - use command install.packages("package") for each package dependency listed in the dependency list.
+There is a command you can run to install all the packages.
   - This command will use CRAN the Comprehensive R Archive Network (CRAN).
 Follow any prompts or confirmations if necessary.
 6. Run the Shiny app
   - Execute the shiny app by using this code with your machine's specific path to the app.R directory shiny::runApp("path")